ninabarzh/broomstick/content/posts/weizenbaum.md

 When asked “What’s the role of computers in education?”, Weizenbaum basically replied: “Why are you asking about computers before you know what education is for?”
 He saw the question as upside‑down.
 The job of schools, he argued, is first to teach mastery of language so students can think and communicate clearly; second, to ground them in their cultural heritage through history, literature, and the arts; and third, to prepare them for life in a scientifically complex world with mathematics and basic observational skills.

-In 1991, he thought American schools were failing these priorities — especially in language.
+In 1991, he thought American schools were failing these priorities, especially in language.
 The reasons weren’t mysterious: poverty, underqualified teachers, overcrowded classes, and a national budget skewed toward the military.
 Computers in classrooms, he warned, were a comfortable distraction, allowing politicians to claim reform while avoiding these structural problems.

 **Now:**

 We have gone from “a few computers in classrooms” to full‑scale dependency on Chromebooks, iPads, online testing platforms, and now AI tutors.
 Literacy gaps remain, teacher shortages deepen, and budgets for tech swell while libraries and arts programmes are cut.
-Digital literacy crises — inability to discern fact from fiction, online disinformation — pile on top of the old “Johnny can’t read” problem.
+Digital literacy crises, inability to discern fact from fiction, online disinformation, pile on top of the old “Johnny can’t read” problem.
 Weizenbaum’s fear that technology would be used as a fig leaf instead of real reform looks less like a warning now and more like the business plan.

 ---